 Turn on multi-factor authentication and register all other highly-privileged single-user non-federated admin accounts

 Require Azure Multi-Factor Authentication (MFA) at sign-in for all individual users who are permanently assigned to one or more of the Azure AD admin roles: Global administrator, Privileged Role administrator, Exchange Online administrator, and SharePoint Online administrator.
 Use the guide to enable Multi-factor Authentication (MFA) for your admin accounts and ensure that all those users have registered at https://aka.ms/mfasetup.
 More information can be found under step 2 and step 3 of the guide Protect access to data and services in Office 365.

 Stage 2: Mitigate the most frequently used attack techniques

-Stage 2 of the roadmap is focused on mitigating the most frequently used attack techniques of credential theft and abuse and is designed to be implemented in approximately 2-4 weeks.
+Stage 2 of the roadmap focuses on mitigating the most frequently used attack techniques of credential theft and abuse and can be implemented in approximately 2-4 weeks.
 This stage of the Secured Privileged Access roadmap includes the following actions.

-Conduct a inventory of services, owners, and admins
+Conduct an inventory of services, owners, and admins

 With the increase in bring-your-own-device (BYOD) and work-from-home policies and the growth of wireless connectivity in businesses, it is critical that you monitor who is connecting to your network.
 An effective security audit often reveals devices, applications, and programs running on your network that are not supported by IT, and therefore potentially not secure.
 For more information, see Azure security management and monitoring overview.
 Ensure that you include all of the following tasks in your inventory process.